Estimated reading time: 12 minutes

 2. Remember You Know Yourself Best

 So, how do you know what’s the best way to invest?
 Well, first, rest assured there is no right or wrong way to invest.
 It’s all based on your personal preference and lifestyle—meaning, your investment risk tolerance.
-Factors like your personality, your current financial picture, your desired retirement date, and more play into your investment strategy.
+Factors like your personality, your current financial picture, your desired retirement date, what your retirement looks like, and more play into your investment strategy.
 Maybe, you don’t see yourself ever retiring, and have completely different ideas as to what your future entails.
+The latter applies to me as I love what I do and still work (after “retiring” years ago) a few days a week.

 What’s right or comfortable for me might not feel good or suitable for you.
 Everyone has their own personal investing preferences.
 While some investors like to invest only in real estate, you’ll find others who love the stock market, and others want only fixed secure investments without the risk of incurring any loss whatsoever.